 - Accepting cash or cash equivalents.
 If you are offered or receive cash or cash equivalents, either at home, at the office, or a facility, tell your immediate manager right away.
-Return the item and inform the sender that our policy does not allow us to accept cash or cash equivalents. - Offering gifts or entertainment to influence any potential customers or any group administrator or person who has authority over an ERISA (Employee Retirement Income Security Act of 1974) health plan choice. - Accepting gifts from or offering gifts to a government agency or public entity.
+Return the item and inform the sender that our policy does not allow us to accept cash or cash equivalents. - Accepting gifts from or offering gifts to a government agency or public entity.
 This includes employees of the state, local government or a public entity, including a school board or a public hospital. - For more information on general guidelines to follow when dealing with government employees or officials, refer to the Working with Government Customers section.